Steps and rounds

 - In an analysis workflow multiple variants are interpreted, and they all need a classification before the analysis can be finalized.

-Variants that are initially filtered out can be manually included by the user.
-These variants must also be classified.
+Variants that initially have been filtered out need no further action by the user.
+However, any filtered variants that are manually included by the user must also be subsequently classified.

 A user selects an analysis and goes through each variant giving them a classification using the information made available in the tool.
 The classification is set given supporting info such as: